deeptools/deepTools/docs/content/help_faq.rst

 How can I change the automatic labels of the clusters in a k-means clustered heatmap?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Each cluster will get its own box, exactly the same way as different groups of regions.
-Therefore, you can use the same option to define the labels of the final heatmap: In Galaxy: Heatmapper --> "Advanced output options" --> "Labels for the regions plotted in the heatmap".
+Therefore, you can use the same option to define the labels of the final heatmap: In Galaxy: plotHeatmap --> "Advanced output options" --> "Labels for the regions plotted in the heatmap".

 If you indicated 3 clusters for k-means clustering, enter here: C1, C2, C3 --> instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.